-- When it comes to the agriculture sector contributed to the GDP or Gross Value Added, In case of China, it is 7 per cent while the percentage of the workforce involved is 26 per cent for the year 2018– 19.
-Agricultural contribution in Indian economy is chalked up at 16% with 43% of Indians involved in the workforce while Pakistan sees 24% contribution from the agriculture sector and 41% citizen involvement in the workforce.
+- When it comes to the agriculture sector contributed to the GDP or Gross Value Added, In the case of China, it is 7 per cent while the percentage of the workforce involved is 26 per cent for the year 2018– 19.
+Agricultural contribution to the Indian economy is chalked up at 16% with 43% of Indians involved in the workforce while Pakistan sees 24% contribution from the agriculture sector and 41% citizen involvement in the workforce.

-- The service sector is the best performing sector, and its contribution to GVA is impressive.
+- The service sector is the best-performing sector, and its contribution to GVA is impressive.

 - Both India and Pakistan are making a direct shift from agriculture to the service sector, unlike China, which has made a gradual shift from agriculture to industry and then services.

 According to class 12 Indian Economy chapter 3 notes, human development is a powerful tool in assessing any country’s growth thus, let us compare these countries’ development in the field.

 - China is ahead of India and Pakistan when it comes to various human development indicators.

 - China has the best statistics when it comes to income indicators and outranks India and Pakistan by a significant margin.